 Huawei has announced a decision that is raising a lot of eyebrows: it has decided to ban third-party launchers from its latest Huawei or Honor smartphones meant for the Chinese market.
 While the decision shall rob users of using their Android devices as freely as they would like, it is not wholly unjustified.

-What the decision essentially entails is that users shall no longer be able to change to any third-party launcher, including ones as famous as Nova or Action, from the default system launcher of the EMUI 9.
+The decision essentially entails that users shall no longer be able to change to any third-party launcher, including ones as famous as Nova or Action, from the default system launcher of EMUI 9.
 It is common in China for sellers and online retailers to recast a smartphone’s original software to allow the installation of third-party launchers brimming with pop-up advertisements.
-This leads to numerous problems like the phone hanging, and other software related issues that Huawei’s customer service has to deal with; and which do not owe their occurrence to the company.
+This leads to numerous problems like the phone hanging and other software-related issues that Huawei’s customer service has to deal with, and which do not owe their occurrence to the company.